 - C. Additional regulating documents.
-A. Miami-Dade County Code applicability.
-The minimum landscape requirements for the City of North Miami are governed by all requirements within the following Miami-Dade County Codes regulating documents, as may be amended from time to time: - 1.
-Chapter 18A, Landscaping Ordinance of the Miami-Dade County Code of Ordinances: - 2.
-Chapter 24, Environmental Protection Ordinance of the Miami-Dade County Code of Ordinances; and - 3.
+The minimum landscape requirements for the City of North Miami are governed by all requirements within the following regulating documents, as may be amended from time to time: - 1.
+Chapter 18A, Landscaping Ordinance of the Miami-Dade County Code; - 2.
+Chapter 24, Environmental Protection Ordinance of the Miami-Dade County Code; - 3.
 The Miami-Dade County Landscape Manual; - 4.
 The Miami-Dade Street Tree Master Plan; - 5.
 The Noxious Weed and Invasive Plant List, State of Florida Department of Agriculture and Consumer Services (FLA.
 Admin.
 Code r.
 5B-57.007); - 6.
 The North Miami Street Tree Management Plan; - 7.
 American National Standards Institute A-300 Tree Care Standards Manual ("ANSI A-300 Standards"); - 8.
 Florida Yards and Neighborhoods Handbook titled "A Guide to Florida Friendly Landscaping" by the University of Florida, Institute of Food and Agricultural Sciences (UF/IFAS) - 9.
 The Florida-Friendly Landscaping List, UF/IFAS Extension; - 10.
 The University of Florida's Low-Maintenance Landscape Plants for South Florida; - 11.
 Grades & Standards for Nursery Plants 2015, State of Florida, Department of Agriculture; - 12.
 Florida Power and Light Publication Right Tree, Right Place; - 13.
 Builder's Manual, State of Florida Department of Agriculture; and - 14.
 A Flora of Tropical Florida by Long and Lakela.